 |Monthly Everyday Spending||Monthly Dining Spending||Monthly Drug Store Spending||Cash Back from Citi Double Cash||Cash Back from Chase Freedom Unlimited|

-I did not include the 5% travel bonus for the Freedom Unlimited card because it applies only to purchases made with Chase’s travel program, but that’s another area where you could occasionally beat the Double Cash with a large monthly spend on a trip.
+I did not include the 5% travel bonus for the Freedom Unlimited card because it applies only to purchases made with Chase’s travel program, but that’s another area where you could occasionally beat the Double Cash with a large monthly spend.

 Key Differences Between the Cards

 Let’s take a look at three areas in which these cards have clear differences that you’ll have to consider as you make your decision: